Oh, happy day!

 The Epiphany of the Lord is celebrated in ways I never knew!
 I couldn’t believe we’ve never discussed these traditions at church, so I kept my ears and eyes open during this morning’s Mass.

-Yes, Father Xaviour talked about the magi.
+Yes, Fr.
+Xaviour talked about the Magi.
 Yes, Jay Masterson had us sing We Three Kings.
-But where was the tradition of the chalk and the gifts of the magi, not to mention the Epiphany water that one takes home to bless every room in the house?
+But where was the tradition of the chalk and the gifts of the Magi, not to mention the Epiphany water that one takes home to bless every room in the house?

 For families who practice traditions involving “the Magi” or “La Befana” leaving gifts for children, the day begins with the wee ones discovering what was left for them while they slept on Twelfth Night.